yu314-coder/typhoon-data-analysis/README.md

 ## Updating the Project

 To update the project with the latest changes:

+1. Run the management script as shown in step 3 of Installation and Usage.

 2. Select option 1 to update all scripts and requirements from GitHub.

 3. After updating, select option 2 again to ensure all required libraries are up to date.